Prohibited Academic Actions

 IAU expects that most grievances regarding grades will be resolved informally between the professor and the student.
 If such informal discussions do not satisfy the student, the student wishing to dispute a final course grade must write and sign a petition addressed to the Director requesting a grade review.
 If the professor in question is the Director, the matter will automatically be referred to the President of IAU.
 The student shall have six weeks, calculated from the date of the submission of the final course grade, to initiate this formal procedure.
 The Director (or President) will ask the professor concerned to review the disputed grade and explain the rationale for his/her judgment.
 The Director (or President) may request to review the student's work, and, at his/her discretion, can invite other professors with appropriate expertise for advice.
 The President makes the final decision.

-Homestay schedules are aligned with the IAU academic calendar.
-Students should be aware that they will need to vacate their homestay during the December/January holiday period and at the conclusion of the Spring term in May.
+Housing arrangements are aligned with the IAU academic calendar.
+Students are able to move into their accommodations on the program start date (as indicated on the academic calendar) and will need to vacate their accommodations on the last day of the program session.
+Students should be aware that they will need to vacate their housing arrangements during the December/January holiday period and at the conclusion of the Spring term in May.
 If a student is enrolled in a summer session, they will need to vacate the homestay at the conclusion of that session in mid-July.

 Submitting material that in part or whole is not entirely one's own work without attributing those same portions to their correct source.